knative/serving/DEVELOPMENT.md

 ### Deploy Knative Serving

-This step includes building Knative Serving, creating and pushing developer images and deploying them to your Kubernetes cluster.
+This step includes building Knative Serving, creating and pushing developer images, and deploying them to your Kubernetes cluster.
 If you're developing locally (for example, using [Docker-on-Mac](https://knative.dev/docs/install/knative-with-docker-for-mac/)), set `KO_DOCKER_REPO=ko.local` (or `KO_DOCKER_REPO=kind.local` respectively) to